andrewbantly/world-class-wines/README.md

 * As a user, I want to learn about world-class wines by interacting with visualized data
 * As a user, I want to gain a greater appreciation for winemaking

+## MVP Goals
+* Develop a data-driven document (D3.js)
+* Deploy an app that hosts the data-driven document
+* Sleek styling

+## Stretch Goals
+* Refactor my app to Next.js or React.js

 ## Sprints

 Friday, May 20: